database-of-embassies/database-of-embassies/README.md

 # Database of embassies and consulates

-Click here to see the data or download it (Press "Run" then "Download" then "CSV") :
+Click here to see the data or download it (Press the "▶" button, wait for a minute, then click "Download" and "CSV") :

 - [Embassies][1]
 - [Consulates][2]